codio-content/Linux-Introduction/.guides/content/Navigating-backwards-f6cb.md

 As we previously mentioned these dots are utilities that _bash_ uses to help navigate the _file system_.

-### Going back  directory
+### Going back one directory level

-Considering that we have entered the _dir1_ directory in the previous section, we may want to get out of it:
+Having entered the _dir1_ directory in the previous section, we may then want to get back out of it:

 1. Execute the `pwd` command to confirm we are on the _dir1_ directory
 2. Execute the `ls -a` command to confirm that we indeed have single and double dots available